Fios-Quest/YouTube-Scripts/src/space/newtype.md

 We can change how we model Month in our code without changing its underlying numeric representation by changing it to an enum and specifying the enums discriminant type with the repr attribute.

+### newtype 10

 Depending on your data you obviously may not need to specify this, and again, a `u8` would be more appropriate here, but I still need to make that point later. :)

-Anyway, by using an enum, we can remove the code branch that was theoretically impossible anyway.
+Anyway, by using an enum, we can remove the code branch that was theoretically impossible anyway AND I'd say this is a lot easier for anyone reading th code to understand.

 ### newtype 11